About

 3-11-2026

-Predictable Performance: How Prioritizing Power Retention and Transfer Produced a 6/6 Competition Result
+Predictable Performance: How Developmental Priorities Produced a 6/6 Competition Result

 This case study examines how consistent heavy singles and power retention produced a 6-for-6 competition performance with PRs in both lifts.
 Using Olympic weightlifting as the testing environment, the article introduces the EVZ framework, which prioritizes retention and transfer of power across repeated efforts rather than chasing isolated peak outputs.